-Master Herbalist Ron Teeguarden has been in the Herb Industry for a long while and wrote one of his first books called, Chinese Tonic Herbs in 1984.
-At the time this book was a very up to the minute modern description of Major Chinese Tonic Herbs and designed for the practitioner.
+Master Herbalist Ron Teeguarden has been in the Herb Industry for a long while and wrote one of his first books, Chinese Tonic Herbs, in 1984.
+At the time, this book was a very up to the minute modern description of Major Chinese Tonic Herbs and designed for the practitioner.
 He has been a practitioner of the Holistic Health Arts since 1971.
 His follow up book, Radiant Health, was copyrighted in 1998 and further expanded the reasons for the use of Tonic Herbs and was written for all to read ( Some covers of this book were called, The Ancient Wisdom of the Chinese Tonic Herbs.)
-This book contained an explanation of the three treasures http://www.dragonherbs.com/the-three-treasures and the reasons why all of us may benefit from the use of Tonic Herbs to attain Radiant Health.T he Book soon became a classic as it was written for all to understand and went into the root concepts of what Radiant Health was all about and the reasons why Ancient Masters revered Herbs as longevity foods.
-At the time of printing, the book was a treasure trove of up to date information on the Tonic herbs and latest scientific discoveries.
-Most of the information is still current and of course, there have been updates to herbal science and Ron has kindly put this into his newsletters and Digital Catalog manuals that can be downloaded from his website http://www.dragonherbs.com.
-These Catalogs are updated yearly and just as well as every year there is more scientific evidence for the use of herbs for correcting various Health Disorders.
-This blog, however, is not a promotional blog for Dragon Herbs but to let you know that the book is still available and very much worth the price if you are interested in longevity and Health.
-The online catalogs are a minefield of information on Superfoods and Tonic Herbs and will certainly give you good information on what is available.
+This book contained an explanation of the three treasures http://www.dragonherbs.com/the-three-treasures and the reasons why all of us may benefit from the use of Tonic Herbs to attain Radiant Health.
+The book soon became a classic as it was written for all to understand and went into the root concepts of what Radiant Health was all about and why Ancient Masters revered Herbs as longevity foods.
+At the time of printing, the book was a treasure trove of up to date information on the Tonic herbs and the latest scientific discoveries.
+Most of the data is still current, and of course, there have been updates to herbal science, and Ron has kindly put this into his newsletters and Digital Catalog manuals that can be downloaded from his website http://www.dragonherbs.com.
+These Catalogs are updated yearly, and just as well as every year, there is more scientific evidence for the use of herbs for correcting various Health Disorders.
+This blog, however, is not a promotional blog for Dragon Herbs but to let you know that the book is still available and very much worth the price if you are interested in longevity and health.
+The online catalogues are a minefield of information on Superfoods and Tonic Herbs and will certainly give you good information on what is available.